 Dear Family and Friends,

 You see there’s this young boy - living with Duchenne Muscular Dystrophy.
-He has a beautiful smile, loves Rutgers Football with a passion, and is a great reminder to be present and make every day count.
+He has an incredibly infectious smile, loves Rutgers Football with a passion, and is a great reminder to be present and make every day count.

 Jeff, Kim, Emma, and Alexis

 If you think this page contains objectionable content, please inform the system administrator.